Thinking Skills Mock Test 15: 2026 NSW Selective Format

 Question

 Ivan, Jen and Kim each have 18 tokens.
-They take turns: even means give that many to each of the other two; odd means receive that many from each.
+They take turns in that order (Ivan, then Jen, then Kim).
+On an even spin you give that many tokens to each of the other two people; on an odd spin you receive that many tokens from each of the other two.
 Ivan spins 2.
 Jen spins 3.
-If they end with 13, 28 and 13, what did Kim spin?
+Kim spins last.
+They finish with Ivan on 13, Jen on 28, and Kim on 13.
+What number did Kim spin?

 Options